zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 * Check the SDK version:
 	* Android/iOS: v1.6.0+.
 	* Windows/macOS: v1.7.0+.
-* Check if you have enabled an external audio source.
+* Check if you enabled an external audio source.
 In this case, echo cancellation is not supported and the echo may be caused by data loss during the audio transmission to the SDK.
 * In Windows, ensure the `Monitoring Microphone` option is not checked.
 * On iOS, ensure that the `Mixable` option is not enabled.
 If it is enabled and another app is using the microphone, echo may occur.
 * On Android, check whether the app sets the `Game Streaming` scenario in the `setAudioProfile` method.
 In this scenario, echo cancellation is turned off by default.